Second Life: Economy

-Second Life has an internal economy and closed-loop virtual token called the "Linden dollar (L$)".
+Second Life has an internal economy and closed-loop virtual token called the Linden Dollar (L$).
 L$ can be used to buy, sell, rent or trade land or goods and services with other users.
 The "Linden Dollar" is a closed-loop virtual token for use only within the Second Life platform.
 Linden Dollars have no monetary value and are not redeemable for monetary value from Linden Lab.
+However, the presence of a currency exchange has led to the Linden Dollar being recognised as a centralized virtual currency, a fiat currency, or property.
 A resident with a surplus of Linden Dollars earned via a Second Life business or experiential play can request to refund their Linden Dollar surplus to PayPal.
 Linden Lab reports that the Second Life economy generated US$3,596,674 in economic activity during the month of September 2005, and in September 2006 Second Life was reported to have a GDP of $64 million.
 In 2009, the total size of the Second Life economy grew 65% to US$567 million, about 25% of the entire U.S. virtual goods market.
 Gross resident earnings are US$55 million in 2009 – 11% growth over 2008.
-In 2013, Linden Labs released an info graphic that showed that over 10 years $3.2 billion in transactions for virtual goods had exchanged between Second Life residents, with an average of 1.2 million daily transactions.
+In 2013, Linden Lab released an info graphic that showed that over 10 years $3.2 billion in transactions for virtual goods had exchanged between Second Life residents, with an average of 1.2 million daily transactions.

 There is a high level of entrepreneurial activity in Second Life.
 Residents of Second Life are able to create virtual objects and other content.
 Second Life is unique in that users retain all the rights to their content which means they can use Second Life to distribute and sell their creations, with 2.1 million items listed on its online marketplace.
 At its height circa 2006, hundreds of thousands of dollars were changing hands daily as residents created and sold a wide variety of virtual commodities.
 Second Life also quickly became profitable due to the selling and renting of virtual real estate.
 2006 also saw Second Life's first real-world millionaire; Ailin Graef, better known as Anshe Chung (her avatar), converted an initial investment of US$9.95 into over one million dollars over the course of two and a half years.
 She built her fortune primarily by buying, selling, and renting virtual real estate.